Sorry, Ballet Flats, But This Parisian-Backed Flat-Shoe Trend Looks Way Pricier

 Having worked in the fashion industry for over six years, I've observed a fascinating commonality among fashion people: Nearly everyone owns a pair of loafers.
-This footwear style is an undeniable staple that transcends trends, effortlessly fitting into every season and occasion.
-The timeless nature of loafers has paved the way for various innovative designs, like the ruched loafer trend, which I've spotted on chic Parisian women.
+This footwear style is an undeniable rich-looking staple that transcends trends, effortlessly fitting into every season and occasion.
+The timeless nature of loafers has paved the way for various innovative designs, like the ruched-loafer trend that I've spotted on chic Parisian women.

-Though the ruched loafer trend may appear fresh to some, its roots can be traced back to The Row’s soft leather loafers released this year.
-Since then, the flat shoe has been reimagined by Saint Laurent, Zara, and Mango, each adding its unique flair to the classic design.
+Though the ruched-loafer trend may appear fresh to some, its roots can be traced back to The Row's soft leather loafers released last year.
+Since then, the flat shoe style has been reimagined by Saint Laurent, Zara, and Mango, each adding its unique flair to the classic design.

 The more I see this elegant loafer trend on the feet of fashion people and the market, the more I believe it's poised to make a significant impact in 2025.
-So if you’re eager to get ahead of the trend and channel the effortless elegance of Parisian style, continue reading to shop our curated edit of the best ruched loafers.
+If you're eager to get ahead of the trend and channel the effortless elegance of Parisian style, continue reading to shop my curated edit of the best ruched loafers.

-Saint Laurent is killing it in the ruched loafer department.
+ASOS is killing it in the ruched-loafer department.

 Maximalist dressers, rejoice!
 This is the perfect pair for you.